Fuego y Ternura

-Fuego y Ternura is the third studio album from Mexican pop music singer and actress Lucerito.
+Fuego y Ternura is the third studio album from Mexican singer and actress Lucerito.
 It was released on 1985.
 Lucerito started to be recognized in an international level with this album.
 For the Spotify version of the album, the title was changed to Magia and features a different album cover and track list.

 Track listing

 The album is composed of ten songs; all of them were arranged by different songwriters, among them Joan Sebastian.